BananaInternal/snapcraft-package/README.md

 ## Roadmap / to do
 - Create a snapcraft yalm configuration file for Banana Accounting 9 using QT (DONE)
-  - error when creating the snap file related to the library Qt Web Engine .
+  - Warning  when creating the snap file related to the library Qt Web Engine.
+The library is not included.
+The HTML Editor does not work.
 - Verify inclusion for libssl e libcrypto
 - Add description and metadata for images and others (check what is needed or suitable?)
 - Verify functioning and solve problems.